errbit/errbit/README.md

          gem install bundler --pre

-*Running Locally:*
+**Running Locally:**

   1. Bootstrap Errbit.
 This will copy over config.yml and also seed the database.

         rake errbit:bootstrap

   2. Update the config.yml and mongoid.yml files with information about your environment
   3. Install dependencies

         bundle install

   4. Start Server

         script/rails server

-*Deploying:*
+**Deploying:**

   1. Bootstrap Errbit.
 This will copy over config.yml and also seed the database.

         rake errbit:bootstrap

   2. Update the deploy.rb file with information about your server
+  3. Setup server and deploy

-  3. cap deploy:setup deploy
+        cap deploy:setup deploy

 TODO
 ----

-Add a deployment view
+* Add a deployment view
-Add ability for watchers to be configured for types of notifications they should receive
+* Add ability for watchers to be configured for types of notifications they should receive

 Contributing
 ------------